 2. Venture debt

 Venture debt is a type of loan available to companies that are already venture-funded.
 It’s offered by specialty banks or non-bank lenders and is typically used for equipment purchases that add to the asset side of the balance sheet.
 You’ll find venture debt listed as one of the many types of working capital funding your company can apply for.

 Examples of venture debt include term loans for growth capital and accounts receivable financing, where companies use their outstanding invoices as a basis for funding.
 Lenders will typically offer one third to one half of a company’s total equity in venture debt with repayment terms ranging from twelve to forty-eight months.
 Interest rates vary.

 Grants are the most appealing and the most difficult to get form of non-dilutive funding.
 Unlike small business loans and venture debt, grants do not require repayment.
 They’re most common in the non-profit sector, but there are grants for start-ups and small businesses that you can apply for through commerce organizations and the US Small Business Administration (SBA).

 In the aftermath of the Covid-19 pandemic, the US and state governments made additional money available through grants to help small businesses get through the crisis.
 Much of that has been used up, but there are several programs available if you’re still struggling.
 Apply early and apply often.
-Grant applications usually take several months to be processed.
+Government grant applications usually take several months to be processed.

-5. Royalty financing
+5. Royalty financing/revenue-based financing